 March 24 and April 14, 2019

 February 5, 2017

 Liechtenstein has scheduled parliamentary elections for February 7, 2021.
 Voters will elect the 25 members of the Landtag, Liechtenstein’s unicameral parliament.

 Liechtenstein is a parliamentary democracy under a constitutional monarchy.
 As the NGO Freedom House notes, “Liechtenstein has one of the most politically powerful hereditary monarchies in Europe.
 In a 2003 constitutional referendum, voters granted significantly more power to the prince.”
 The prince appoints the government and can veto legislation.

-The current government is a conservative coalition of the Progressive Citizens’ Party (FBF) and the Patriotic Union (VU).
+A conservative coalition of the Progressive Citizens’ Party (FBF) and the Patriotic Union (VU) has governed Liechtenstein since World War II.
+Following the February 2021 elections, the coalition will remain the same.
 The two opposition parties currently in the Landtag are The Independents, a right-wing populist party, and the social democratic/green Free List.

 Liechtenstein, situated in between Austria and Switzerland, is a principality that came into existence during the Habsburg Empire and has maintained its independence since then.
 The country has become a tax haven, with more companies than citizens.
 Although not a member of the European Union, it is part of the European Economic Area.

 Borzou Daragahi, The Independent (February 9, 2021): Liechtenstein’s women only got the vote in 1984.
 Now the country could get its first female prime minister